EU plan to boost gig economy workers is latest blow to apps

 “Any EU-wide rules should allow drivers and couriers to retain the flexibility we know they value most, while allowing platforms to introduce more protections and benefits,” a statement from the ride-hailing service said.

+Amsterdam-based Just Eat Takeaway said it “welcomes and fully supports” the proposals and hopes they will provide companies across Europe with “clarity and a level playing field.”
+Unlike other food delivery platforms, the company’s riders are employed as staff, which it says “proves that providing flexibility doesn’t have to come at the expense of workers’ rights.”

-The European Commission, the EU’s executive branch, estimates that some 5.5 million of 28 million EU workers are incorrectly classified as self-employed.
+The European Commission, the EU’s executive branch, estimates some 28 million people on the continent are self-employed on digital platforms, rising to 43 million by 2025, but predicts as many as 4.1 million could be reclassified as employees under the new rules.
 The bloc has taken a leading global role in cracking down on tech companies to ensure everything from workers rights to online safety.

 Platforms can challenge the classification, but the burden will be on them to prove they are not employers, the commission said.